swaraj-khan/Avatar-James-Cameron-RAG-Chatbot/README.md

 ## Customization

-You can modify the RAG model by adding more documents or training it on a larger corpus of *Avatar*-related data.
+You can modify the RAG model by adding more documents or training it on a larger corpus of *Constitution of India*-related data.
 The JSON file included can also be edited to adjust the pipeline's architecture.

 ## Contact